Construction Sites Pollution

 Construction Pollution Prevention and Cost Recovery

 - Personal damage.
 From the perspective of the public, the best prevention is to spend as little time as possible outside (e.g., in your yard or balcony) close to a construction site during operation time.
 Additionally, having a rich vegetation around your home (and between the home and the construction site) will act as a natural filter for the generated pollution, reducing the amount of pollution you may come in contact with.
-So, planting in your yards or even pot plants in a balcony can help.
+So, planting in your yards or even potted plants in a balcony can help.
 The greener the better.
-Also, regular spraying of water around the home will reduce the amount of dust and exposure through inhalation, although the soil and water pollution may increase (but these are less directly affecting you than air!).
+Also, regular spraying of water around the home will reduce the amount of dust and exposure through inhalation, although the soil and water pollution may increase (but these are affecting you less directly than air!).
 However, if you believe you are already negatively impacted by a construction site in the vicinity, especially if you have been recently diagnosed with a medical condition involving the respiratory system, you may be entitled to compensation.
-Evaluate your pollution case for free.

 - Property damage.
 From the perspective of the construction site owner / developer, you may be faced with building on polluted land (pollution could be discovered during construction excavation work).
 To prevent such situation, you should order a full land quality survey (environmental site assessment phase 1 and 2) before starting any construction work.
-However if this is not possible and you are faced on building on a polluted land, you may be able to recover remediation costs from the original polluters.
-In this situation, specialized forensic investigations and legal advice (using top specialized Legal Firms) are recommended.
-For further details and obtaining a free evaluation please contact environmental pollution centers.
+However, if this is not possible and you are faced with building on polluted land, you may be able to recover remediation costs from the original polluters.
+In this situation, specialized forensic investigations and legal advice (using top specialized legal firms) are recommended.